Searching Your Library

 Stashmark's search bar does much more than keyword matching.
-It understands a lightweight query language — a search DSL — that lets you combine filters, boolean logic, and text search to find exactly what you need in seconds.
+It understands a lightweight query language that lets you combine filters, boolean logic, and text search to surface exactly the article, video, or resource you are looking for.

 The search bar

-The search bar sits at the top of your bookmarks list.
+The search bar sits at the top of your library.
 Click it or press / from anywhere in the app to jump straight to it.

 As you type, an autocomplete dropdown suggests available operators and values.
 When the search bar is empty and focused, it shows all available operators: